mrflos/yeswiki/docs/en/dev.md

 The content inside block display_entries is a `VueJs` template, check Vue documentation.

 Because the syntax `{{ }}` is used by both `twig` and `vuejs`, when you need to display content in VueJs should do either `<span v-html="entry.bf_titre"></span>` or `{{ "{{ entry.bf_titre }}" }}`

+Also, because twig downcase all the html, when using vue syntax you cannot use PascalCase, you should use dash-case instead
+Example: `<DemoComponent :myPop="test" />` should be written `<Demo-Component :my-prop="test" />`

 You should istall VueJS browser extensions (the legacy version because we are using Vue 2), it will help you for debugging